 3 ways to make sure your vehicle qualifies for a full coverage extended warranty:

-- Lower Mileage = Higher Chances: Much like how old or new your car matters, the mileage is also deeply important.
+- Lower Mileage = Higher Chances: Much like how old or new your car matters, the mileage is also significant.
 Things happen, wear and tear or break as your car drives.
 At lower mileages, you have a higher chance to qualify for a full coverage extended warranty.

-- Extra Tip: The combination of a newer car at a lower mileage also increases your chance to get the best price.
+- Extra Tip: Combining a newer car at a lower mileage also increases your chance of getting the best price.

 Endurance works hard to match the best coverage to every driver and car.
 While the requirements to qualify for fully comprehensive coverage seem high, many drivers can better work towards it by following those 3 steps above.